Three-lined salamander: Distribution

 The species is distributed throughout much of the southeastern United States.
 It can be found in the Appalachian Mountains from Virginia and Tennessee south through the Carolinas, Georgia, Alabama, and Mississippi to the Gulf Coast, including eastern Louisiana and western Florida.

 Habitat

 Its natural habitats are forested floodplains, ditches, streamsides, and seepages.
 With wet weather, the species may enter wooded terrestrial habitats.
 It is not uncommon in suitable habitat.
 Some subpopulations have likely been extirpated by loss of bottomland hardwood forests.
+E. guttolineata can fill ecological niches and use areas closer to roads than other species of salamanders.

+Feeding Behavior

+Three-lined Salamanders feed on a variety of invertebrates including snails, snail eggs, arachnids, millipedes, annelids, nematodes, and many insects.
+Larvae are thought to feed on small invertebrates, but there have not been any detailed studies on their stomach content or foraging behavior.
+A study researching the effects of temperature showed that elastically powered tongue-projection performance is maintained to a higher degree than muscle-powered tongue retraction performance across a wide temperature range.
+Another study found that three-lined salamanders have slower burst speed in cold temperatures.